 A minimalist launcher that only allows you to use fewer apps on your phone.Beautus S. Gumede

-The only other items presented on the home screen are a phone icon in the lower-left, a camera icon in the lower-right.
+The other items on the home screen are a phone icon in the lower left and a camera icon in the lower right.
 The time and date are centered amongst plenty of negative space.

 Even wallpaper background images are off-limits.
 Slim provides only a handful of solid color themes keeping your phone from becoming a distraction.